2019 Theme: Acting Together to Empower Children, their Families and Communities to End Poverty

 End Child Poverty will notify the winner and runner up via the contact information provided at the time of entry.

-- Jonathan Lackey – Jonathan has extensive knowledge and experience in art, design and photography.
-When not working, Jon spends most of his time trying to photograph his son, daughter and two untrainable shih-tzus.
+- Matthew Mesa – Matt has extensive knowledge and experience in photography.
+When not working, Matt spends most of his time trying to photograph his adorable son Milo.

 - Nyambura Gichuki – Nyambura is committed to developing the leadership capabilities of young people and enabling them to live purposefully.